sneddy/lob_mid_price_prediction/README.md

 ## Solution Overview
 - You can check notebooks/demo.ipynb

+## Feature Selection
+Trained large pool of reasonable features (About 230) After that on every fold applied strategy:
+- sample half of them randomly
+- train and validate simple Ridge with relatively small alpha (~10).
+- greedy insert and remove features.
+Aplly changes only if validation score on this fold increased
+- after some kind convergence use this features to train stacking/ensembling on every fold.
+- Builded features kindo diverse for every fold so can be good for ensembling.

 ## Metrics
 Some kind of Kaggle Style improvement can be easily done by running more experiments and adding them to stacking: